Ten-Mao/DiscRec/README.md

-# DCSM
+# DiscRec

 This is the pytorch implementation of our paper:

-> Generative Recommender with Disentangled Collaborative-Semantic Modeling
+> DiscRec: Disentangled Semantic–Collaborative Modeling for Generative Recommendation

 # Requirements